mlin367/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Music Artist Information

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  A website where one can search for information about a music artist.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Find information about a music artist such as their songs, albums, genres, etc.

 ## Problem ##
   > Describe the problem your product solves.

+  People have to go through extra steps to find information about a music artists, such as going through multiple sites/searches

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+Do not have to google and can just access information about a music artist and store it.

 ## Quote from You ##
   > A quote from a spokesperson in your company.